chibisnorlax/acnhfaq/faq/time-travel.md

 No, and likewise, you don't have to wait to time travel after inviting someone else's villager to live on your island either.

 ## Can I time travel to play events that have passed?
+Yes and no. Currently, May Day, Bunny Day, and Nature Day are **inaccessible** via time travel for 2020.
+May Day and Bunny Day are available to be played in 2021 and accessible via tt, but Nature Day 2021 was removed in lieu of a seasonal Nook Shopping item.

-Yes!
-Currently, all past in-game events have **not been locked** and are still accessible with time travel.
-Future events (ones _nobody_ has experienced) and future seasonal Nook Shopping items are still inaccessible in-game.
+All other past in-game events have **not been locked** and are still accessible with time travel.

-All events (with the exception of Seasonal DIY events, New Year's, Fishing Tournaments, and Bug-Offs) are currently locked to 2020 and will not work in future/past years.
+May Day and Bunny Day are locked to 2021.
+All other unlocked events (with the exception of Seasonal DIY events, New Year's, Fishing Tournaments, and Bug-Offs) are locked to 2020 and will not work in future/past years.
 The May Day Tour is once per user, but you can still access the event on secondary accounts.

 Player birthdays can only be experienced once every in-game year; TTing back to the same birthday date won't restore it, you'd have to go to a future or past year.

+Future events (ones _nobody_ has experienced) and future seasonal Nook Shopping items are still inaccessible in-game.

 ## I time traveled to Festive season, but why are none of the cedar trees decorated?
 Make sure you have time traveled *forward* into the season (rather than backwards) and you have at least 1 cedar tree.
 For more information on how cedar trees are decorated, refer to the [infographic here](https://bigfootmg.github.io/ACNH-Plant-Guide/ex8.png).